 The exam is not proctored.
 Students may use any resources they want (books, laptops, etc.) The only constraint is the 48-hour lapse between the moment the student receives the set of questions and the moment he/she hands (or sends) back the completed exam.

-Strategy: To show that you are aware of other connections that cannot be explored because of time limits, you may choose to include a sentence or two for each question with something like "If I had more time, I would address x, y, and z."
+Two points of strategy: 1) In preparing your abstract that will be attached to your reading list, make sure to identify three foci, questions, theoretical points so as to indicate to your committee the three main areas for them to consider when preparing their questions; 2) When writing your answers, if you are short of time, you may show that you are aware of other connections that cannot be explored because of time limits.
+You may thus choose to include a sentence or two for each question with something like “If I had more time, I would address x, y, and z.”

 C. For the Graduate Program Assistant